Boulder Belt Eco-Farm Share Initiative like a CSA only more so...

 We Sell the Best and Compost the Rest

-For the past 19+ years we have operated a CSA on our small sustainable farm in Preble County Ohio.
+For the past 18 years we have operated a CSA on our small sustainable farm in Preble County Ohio.
 We offer our members virtually year round availability of fresh fruits, vegetables and herbs, all grown on our farm.
 We grow over 50 different kinds of produce including a lot of heirloom varieties, many from seeds we have been saving for decades.
-New in 2014 is our 2100 square foot high tunnel that will allow us to grow even more high quality food on less space than ever before.
-Members also get the rare privilege of seeing where and how their food is grown and thus they become much more knowledgeable about and connected to their food and the farm upon which it is grown.
+New in 2015 is delivery to MOON Co-op in Oxford Ohio every Saturday Starting May 9th through Halloween.
+Members get the rare privilege of seeing where and how their food is grown and thus they become much more knowledgeable about and connected to their food and the farm upon which it is grown.
 The more one knows about where their food comes from and how it is grown, the less they will have to use the industrial food system as their proxy as to what food they put in their bodies.
 By eating more locally and supporting local farmers and farms, all of us can have a safer, secure and much more sustainable food system and healthier lives.
 Joining the Boulder Belt Eco-farm Farm Share Program is a great way to do all of this and more.

 2014 Farm Share Initiative's Nutz and Boltz

-Spring Session runs May 6 to July 30 is $350 for a share (6 items of your choice)
+Spring Session runs May 5/7/9 to July 30 is $350 for a share (6 items picked up on the farm or delivered to MOON Co-op in Oxford, OH)

 The Crops We grow over 50+ different crops including parsnips, lettuce, onions, garlic, carrots, beets, strawberries, raspberries, tomatoes (over 15 kinds), peppers, cantaloupes, watermelon, potatoes, Turnips, parsley root, leeks, black popcorn, kale, chard, spring mix, arugula, pears, parsley, savory, cilantro, radishes, celeriac, spinach, spaghetti squash, black beans, etc..
 Take a look at our What We Grow Page for the complete seasonal list

-Shares Each week members will receive an allotment of seasonal produce We do a Market Share where we allow our members to construct their own share of up to 6 items for a regular share from tables filled with the day's harvest.
+Shares Each week members will receive an allotment of seasonal produce.
+We do a Market Share where our members construct their own share of 6 items from tables filled with the day's harvest.
+On farm pick up only.
 How it works is first thing in the morning, before members come to the farm to pick up their food, they will get an email newsletter that, among other things, will have a list of what will be available and will have an idea what they want to put in their share.
 Most weeks there will be 25 to 35 items, from which the members can choose from the produce laden tables.
 Members pack their bags and are on their way (unless they want to walk around the farm, go fishing or help on the farm)

 A share should feed 1 to 2 vegetarians (or omnivores who already eat 5+ helpings of produce daily) or 3 to 5 people who are basically meat eaters some of their produce needs for a week The shares are seasonal and will change weekly and monthly